 Sprains are graded in three degrees

 The first degree is only a minor tear or stretch of a ligament.
-There is microscopic tearing of some fibres.
+There is microscopic tearing of some fibers.

-This kind of sprain is very common and almost everybody haas felt it at some time.
+This kind of sprain is very common and almost everybody has felt it at some time.
 This injury results in minimal tenderness & swelling and is associated with minimal impairment of function.

 The strain can occur in any of the joints but ankle, wrist, knee and finger joints are most commonly involved.